nuclearace/SwiftDiscord/UsageDocs/Getting Started.md

 More detail?
 ------------
-A living bot example can be found in `Sources/ExampleBot`.
+A living bot example can be found [here](https://github.com/nuclearace/SwiftBot).
 This bot shows more complicated interaction with client such as getting roles for a user, getting guild channels, sending files to Discord and streaming audio to Discord.